backupbrew/switchbrew/SVC.md

 </div>

 Takes a process handle, and maps normal heap in that process as executable code in that process.
 Used when loading NROs.
+This does not support using the current-process handle alias.

 ## svcUnmapProcessCodeMemory